Edit

 • Storage Account Contributor on the SOC immutable Storage account

-• Key Vault Secrets Officer on the SOC key vault for the BEK management
+• Key Vault Secrets Officer on the SOC key vault for hash-value management

-The Azure Storage account in the SOC subscription hosts the disk snapshots in a container configured with a legal hold policy as Azure immutable blob storage.
-Immutable blob storage stores business-critical data objects in a write once, read many (WORM) state, which makes the data nonerasable and uneditable for a user-specified interval.
+The Storage account in the SOC subscription hosts the disk snapshots in a container that's configured with a legal hold policy as Azure immutable blob storage.
+Immutable blob storage stores business-critical data objects in a write once, read many (WORM) state.
+The WORM state makes the data nonerasable and uneditable for a user-specified interval.

-Be sure to enable the secure transfer and storage firewall properties.
+Make sure that you enable the secure transfer and storage firewall properties.
 The firewall grants access only from the SOC virtual network.

-The storage account also hosts an Azure file share as a temporary repository for calculating the snapshot's hash value.
+The storage account also hosts an Azure file share as a temporary repository that's used to calculate the snapshot's hash value.

-Ensure the firewall is enabled on the key vault.
-It grants access only from the SOC virtual network.
+Ensure that the firewall is enabled on the key vault.
+It must grant access exclusively from the SOC virtual network.

 Log Analytics